Sagar-devx/Product-Management-Application/README.md

 ## Installation & Setup

  1. **Clone the repository**  -git clone https://github.com/Sagar-devx/Product-Management-Application.git

  2. **Open in Eclipse**  - Import the project as a Maven project.

- 3.**Add Server** -      Add Tomcat 9.0.100 as your runtime server.
+ 3. **Add Server** -      Add Tomcat 9.0.100 as your runtime server.

- 4.**Build Project** -    Ensure all Maven dependencies are downloaded.
+ 4. **Build Project** -    Ensure all Maven dependencies are downloaded.
                          Right-click project → Run As → Maven build.

- 5.**Run Application** -  Right-click project → Run on Server → Tomcat 9
+ 5. **Run Application** -  Right-click project → Run on Server → Tomcat 9
                          Open in browser: http://localhost:8080/ProductCRUD/